top of page

 Um Qais

-Um Qais, also known as Gadara, is an archaeological site in northern Jordan.
+An archaeological site in northern Jordan known as Gadara.
 It was once a Greco-Roman city and is famous for its well-preserved ruins, including a theater, basilica, and colonnaded streets.
 Um Qais also provides breathtaking views of the Sea of Galilee, the Golan Heights, and the Yarmouk River Valley, making it a historically and scenically significant destination for tourists and history enthusiasts.

 Petra, One of the 7 wonders